EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

   - Add a screenshot button.  three.js has a tutorial for this.
   - Represent Assns<> between objects somehow.
 Maybe highlight parents and children a different color?
 Turns out we're not creating any Assns<> on EMPHATIC anyway.
   - Use Object3D.userData to display a window of information about hovered objects.
 The magnet could display the magnetic field, or the SSDs could show a 2D view.
-  - Better camera controls?
-What do collaborators think of these OrbitControls?
-Would others like arrow key navigation, or is the camera good enough as is?
-    - My first instinct is that I want FPS video game controls.
-But I can't get the FPS camera options in THREE.js to focus on the scene.
-Someone should debug this l ater.
-    - Things I want to improve about the current camera controls:
-      - It's hard to focus on a point that's partway down the detector.
-Rotating the camera about that point breaks as soon as a zoom.
   - How to get parameter set that produced an arbitary product in ART!
     - Event is a ProductRetriever: https://github.com/art-framework-suite/art/blob/develop/art/Framework/Principal/Event.h
     - ProductRetriever can get Provenance by a ProductID: https://github.com/art-framework-suite/art/blob/develop/art/Framework/Principal/ProductRetriever.h